 Bill Guttentag is a double Oscar-winning dramatic and documentary film writer-producer-director.
 His films have premiered at the Sundance, Cannes, Telluride, and Tribeca film festivals.
-He directed Nanking (THINKFilm), a theatrical documentary which premiered at the 2007 Sundance Film Festival and featured Woody Harrelson and Mariel Hemingway, and was shortlisted for an Oscar.
+He directed Nanking (THINKFilm/Fortissimo), a theatrical documentary which premiered at the 2007 Sundance Film Festival and featured Woody Harrelson and Mariel Hemingway, and was shortlisted for an Oscar.
 He also directed Soundtrack for a Revolution (Wild Bunch) which had its international premiere at the 2009 Cannes Film Festival and was also shortlisted for an Oscar.

 He wrote and directed the dramatic features Knife Fight (IFC, 2013) starring Rob Lowe, Julie Bowen, and Carrie-Ann Moss; and LIVE!
 (The Weinstein Company, 2008) starring Eva Mendes and Andre Braugher, and produced by Chuck Roven.
 Both films premiered at Tribeca.

 Bill Guttentag won an Academy Award for the documentary Twin Towers (Universal, 2003).
 He has also received a second Oscar, three additional Oscar nominations, a Peabody Award, three Emmy Awards, two additional Emmy nominations, two Writers Guild Award nominations, a Producers Guild Award nomination, and a Robert Kennedy Journalism Award.

 His films have been selected for Sundance three times, Tribeca four times, and have won awards at numerous American and international film festivals.
 They have also received a number of special screenings internationally and in the US, including at the Museum of Modern Art in New York, the Harvard Kennedy School, and the White House.